 Because of the COVID-19 outbreak, many art museums around the world are closed & planned exhibitions are either being cancelled or rescheduled.
 Please double-check dates directly with the relevant art museum as we are living in uncertain times and dates may be required to change again.

 In the meantime, you can still enjoy many art museums online.
 Press here for details.

-For all fans of 19th century French Impressionism art & in particular, the giant of them all – Claude Monet, below is a comprehensive list of Claude Monet exhibitions all over the world in 2020.
+For all fans of 19th century French Impressionism art & in particular, the giant of them all – Claude Monet, below is a comprehensive list of Monet exhibitions all over the world in 2020 and 2021.

 The Impressionists were the Rebels in the 19th Century Art-World